JamesLewis1998/Software_UpSkilling_Workspace/README.md

 ```
 ### Functions

+**Functions** in Python.
+You use functions in programming to bundle a set of instructions that you want to use repeatedly or that, because of their complexity, are better self-contained in a sub-program and called when needed.
+That means that a function is a piece of code written to carry out a specified task.

- functions can recieve arguments when they are called, data are called arguments
+ 1. Functions can recieve arguments when they are called, data are called arguments
- can put things in parenthesis to enable function to pass data via new variables
+ 2. You can put things in parenthesis to enable function to pass data via new variables
- if statement will allow a function to do different things depending on certain
+ 3. "if" statement will allow a function to do different things depending on certain
  conditions - see indetentations to understand contents of if statements

 ### EQUAL Signs